ItsGamerik/get-img/README.md

 (or just run the executable)

+**if you encounter any bugs or unexpected behaviour, make sure to open an issue on GitHub!**

 ### Commands

 (these commands have to be run on the discord server where the bot is running)